marcosdiez/alt_tab_helper/README.md

 If one pushes Alt + Shift + `, than the reverse order will be used.

+If you use the right tab and the focused window is Maximized, it will bring to front all the non maximized windows in the same desktop.

 Many thanks to http://www.codeproject.com/Articles/7294/Processing-Global-Mouse-and-Keyboard-Hooks-in-C and http://www.tcx.be/blog/2006/list-open-windows/ ,
 from which most of the code was based.